parallelvirtualcluster/pvc/docs/installing.md

 ### Part One - Preparing for bootstrap

+0. Read through the [Cluster Architecture documentation](/architecture/cluster).
+This documentation details the requirements and conventions of a PVC cluster, and is important to understand before proceeding.

 0. Download the latest copy of the [`pvc-installer`](https://github.com/parallelvirtualcluster/pvc-installer) and [`pvc-ansible`](https://github.com/parallelvirtualcluster/pvc-ansible) repositories to your local machine.

 0. In `pvc-ansible`, create an initial `hosts` inventory, using `hosts.default` as a template.
 You can manage multiple PVC clusters ("sites") from the Ansible repository easily, however for simplicity you can use the simple name `cluster` for your initial site.
 Define the 3 hostnames you will use under the site group; usually the provided names of `pvchv1`, `pvchv2`, and `pvchv3` are sufficient, though you may use any hostname pattern you wish.
 It is *very important* that the names all contain a sequential number, however, as this is used by various components.